DeryaOkulda2012/bikesharing/README.md

 - Two visualizations showing geographic locations of bike trip starts and trip ending locations

 ## Executive Summary:
-Based on findings from the data as illustrated below, top takeaways to create a successful bike program in De Moines are:
+Based on findings from the data as illustrated below, top takeaways for a successful bike program in Des Moines are:

 - Advertise to target men as the main demographic
 - Position the bikes in the most populated areas